digideskio/pakyo-org/posts/2014-03-04-zero_eight.md

       <!-- @include a_partial -->
     <!-- /within -->

 Notice the `@include`?
 That's including a partial into the page.
-Composed together, the resulting view looks like:
+Composed together, the resulting view looks like this:

     html:
     <body>